kengibson1111/go-stdlib/README.md

 This shows 2 ways to create the same checksum using a sha256 hash.
 Also covers the use of sha224.

+## crypto/sha512

+This shows 2 ways to create the same checksum using a sha512 hash.
+Also covers the use of sha384, sha512/224, and sha512/256.

 ## crypto/tls
 A little prework required for the server and client.